-Assistive Tech: As Easy as 1, 2, 3!
+Assistive Technology: As Easy as 1, 2, 3!

-Unlock the full potential of your computer with Apple VoiceOver.
+Unlock the full potential of your computer with Apple VoiceOver .
 This advanced, built-in screen reading technology transforms a Mac into a fully accessible workstation for NDIS participants with blindness, low vision, or print disabilities.

 Unlike expensive third-party screen reading software that requires separate installation and licensing, VoiceOver is integrated directly into the macOS operating system.
 It provides immediate, high-quality audio descriptions of everything on your screen—from documents and websites to battery level and Wi-Fi status.